processone/docs.ejabberd.im/content/admin/guide/oauth.md

     commands:
       - add_commands: user
     oauth_expire: 3600
+    oauth_access: all

 In the previous example, tokens expire after an hour.
 All commands in categorie `user` are exposed.
-Admin access is granted to users that can pass the `configure` access rule defined in the config file.
+All users can create tokens, and admin access is granted to users that can pass the `configure` access rule defined in the config file.

 ### Database / Back-ends for OAuth tokens